-With the Main Tool, move the arrow to a point near the center of a blob and press and hold the mouse button as you drag it vertically to alter its pitch or horizontally to edit the timing.
-It is the initial movement (whether vertical or horizontal) that determines whether it is the pitch or the timing of the note that is altered.
+With the Main Tool, move the arrow to a point near the center of a blob and press and hold the mouse button as you drag it upwards or downwards (to alter its pitch) or left or right (to move it forwards or backwards in time).
+It is the initial movement (whether vertical or horizontal) that decides whether the pitch or timing of the note is altered.
 Before changing axis, you must first release the note.
 If you hold down the [Alt] key as you drag the note, the Pitch Grid or Time Grid, even if active, will temporarily be ignored, allowing you to position the note exactly where you want it.